-The command will create new NIM lpp_source, SPOT, dump, paging, and root resources.
+The command will create new NIM lpp_source and SPOT resources.
+It will also create dump, paging, and root resources if needed.
 A new xCAT osimage definition will also be created, (called "61cosi"), which will contain the names of these resources.